Difference Between Paraphrasing And Summarizing

 Summary:

-"Regular exercise offers a wide range of benefits, including cardiovascular health, muscle strength, enhanced flexibility, and risk of chronic diseases.
+"Regular exercise offers a wide range of benefits, including cardiovascular health, muscle strength, enhanced flexibility, and reduced risk of chronic diseases.
 It also positively impacts mental well-being by reducing stress, enhancing mood, and boosting cognitive function."

 Example 2